orval-labs/orval/docs/src/pages/guides/angular.md

 Checkout the [orval config](../reference/orval-config) reference to see all available options.

-The angular mode will generate automatically two classes.
+The Angular mode will generate automatically two classes.
 One abstract with the definition and a service with the implementation.
 You should add the service inside a module and use it where you want.

 You can checkout an example <a href="https://github.com/anymaniax/orval/tree/master/samples/angular-app" target="_blank">here</a>